hyperledger/indy-besu/docs/design/indybesu-did-registry.md

 * Method: `deactivateDid`
     * Description: Transaction to deactivate an existing DID
     * Parameters:
-        * `did` - Address of DID owner
+        * `identity` - Address of DID owner
     * Restrictions:
         * DID must exist
         * DID must be active
+        * Sender must be equal to identity
-        * Sender must be authorized to perform deactivation (owner or sender)
+        * Sender must be either identity owner or have a TRUSTEE role assigned
     * Format:
         ```
         IndyDidRegistry.deactivateDid(